kamalbuilds/SolaX/README.md

 **One-Click Purchases**: Buy items with a single click, using different cryptocurrencies from different blockchains seamlessly and without the need to understand complex transaction processes.

 **No-Code Storefront Setup**: As a merchant, set up your own digital storefront easily with no coding knowledge required.
-Use our drag-and-drop interface, pre-made templates, and simple forms to input product information.
+Get your project listed on marketplace page.

 **Privacy Protection**: Make purchases with confidence knowing that your personal information and transaction details are kept private, thanks to Elusiv protocol.

 **Interoperable Wallets**: No need to switch between different wallets to make transactions on different blockchains.
 Connect your existing wallets and let our platform handle cross-chain transactions via the Wormhole protocol.

-**Simplified Crypto Exchange**: Swap your cryptocurrencies into Sol tokens or other preferred cryptocurrencies easily with our integrated coin-exchange system.
+**Simplified Crypto Exchange**: Swap your cryptocurrencies into SOL tokens or other preferred cryptocurrencies easily with our integrated coin-exchange system.

 **Transparent Pricing**: See prices in your chosen cryptocurrency and view the value of your holdings across different blockchains all in one place.
+Thanks to Pyth Pricing Feeds.

+**Durable Nounces**: Sign now and pay later when the product is available or Purchase on your own timings.

 ## 🔧 Setup